sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/ADIdentity/Get-AcctIdentityPool.md

 ## Return Values

-### Citrix.Adidentity.Sdk.Identitypool<br>    This Object Provides Details Of The Identity Pool And Contains The Following Information:<br>Identitypoolname &lt;String&gt;<br>    The Name Of The Identity Pool.<br>Identitypooluid &lt;Guid&gt;<br>    The Unique Identifier For The Identity Pool.<br>Namingscheme &lt;String&gt;<br>    The Naming Scheme For The Identity Pool.<br>Namingschemetype &lt;Citrix.Xdinterservicetypes.Adidentitynamingscheme&gt;<br>    The Naming Scheme Type For The Identity Pool.
-This Can Be One Of The Following:<br>        Numeric - Naming Scheme Uses Numeric Indexes<br>        Alphabetic - Naming Scheme Uses Alphabetic Indexes<br>Startcount &lt;Int&gt;<br>    The Next Index To Be Used When Creating An Identity From The Identity Pool.<br>Ou &lt;String&gt;<br>    The Active Directory Distinguished Name For The Ou In Which Accounts Created From This Identity Pool Will Be Created.<br>Domain &lt;String&gt;<br>    The Active Directory Domain That Accounts In The Pool Belong To.<br>Lock &lt;Boolean&gt;<br>    Indicates If The Identity Pool Is Locked.
+### Citrix.Adidentity.Sdk.Identitypool
+This object provides details of the identity pool and contains the following information:<br>IdentityPoolName &lt;string&gt;<br>    The name of the identity pool.<br>IdentityPoolUid &lt;Guid&gt;<br>    The unique identifier for the identity pool.<br>NamingScheme &lt;string&gt;<br>    The naming scheme for the identity pool.<br>NamingSchemeType &lt;Citrix.XDInterServiceTypes.ADIdentityNamingScheme&gt;<br>    The naming scheme type for the identity pool.
+This can be one of the following:<br>        Numeric - naming scheme uses numeric indexes<br>        Alphabetic - naming scheme uses alphabetic indexes<br>StartCount &lt;int&gt;<br>    The next index to be used when creating an identity from the identity pool.<br>OU &lt;string&gt;<br>    The Active Directory distinguished name for the OU in which accounts created from this identity pool will be created.<br>Domain &lt;string&gt;<br>    The Active Directory domain that accounts in the pool belong to.<br>Lock &lt;Boolean&gt;<br>    Indicates if the identity pool is locked.
 ## Notes
 In the case of failure, the following errors can result.<br>    Error Codes<br>    -----------<br>    PartialData<br>    Only a subset of the available data was returned.<br>    CouldNotQueryDatabase<br>    The query required to get the database was not defined.<br>    PermissionDenied<br>    The user does not have administrative rights to perform this operation.<br>    ConfigurationLoggingError<br>    The operation could not be performed because of a configuration logging error<br>    CommunicationError<br>    An error occurred while communicating with the service.<br>    DatabaseNotConfigured<br>    The operation could not be completed because the database for the service is not configured.<br>    InvalidFilter<br>    A filtering expression was supplied that could not be interpreted for this cmdlet.<br>    ExceptionThrown<br>    An unexpected error occurred.
 To locate more details, see the Windows event logs on the controller being used or examine the XenDesktop logs.
 ## Examples